 Contractor

-Contractor includes a general contractor, subcontractor, or builder.
-The contractor can be an individual, corporation, partnership, or other entity.
+A contractor includes a general contractor, subcontractor, or builder.
+The contractor can be an individual or a legal entity.

 Construction Contract

-A construction contract is an agreement between a contractor and a sponsor to provide labor and materials to build a structure.
+A construction contract is an agreement between a contractor and a sponsor whereby the contractor agrees to provide labor, materials, supplies, and equipment to build a structure for the sponsor.

 Types of Contracts

-Types of contracts include, but are not limited to, lump sum contracts, cost plus contracts, time and material contracts, unit price contracts, guaranteed maximum or upset price contracts, construction management contracts, design build contracts, and turnkey contracts.
+Types of contracts include, but are not limited to, lump sum contracts, cost plus contracts, time and material contracts, unit price contracts, guaranteed maximum or upset price contracts, construction management contracts, and turnkey contracts.

-For a list of activities and items that could fall within the meaning of a construction contract or are generally associated with a construction contract, see Appendix C.
+For a list of activities and items that typically fall within the scope of a construction contract or a contract for reconstruction, alteration, expansion, or remodeling, refer to Iowa Administrative Code rule 701–219.8.

 - Contractor